An Assessment of the Effects of Poor Attic Ventilation by Far West Roofing

 This is Doug with Far West Roofing

-Today we're going to take a look at a house that was built recently that does not have attic ventilation and we're going to look at the effects that this has on a roof.
+Today we're going to take a look at a house that was built recently that does not have attic ventilation and we're going to look at some of the visible effects this has on the granules on the shingle roofing.

 "Gosh, 170 °F in the summer!"

-You can there down in those gutters down at the bottom there, see all the granules in the gutters that have washed off the shingle roof.
-With that erosion of-course it exposes the asphalt.
-Eventually the asphalt breaks down, all the silver we see here is the fiberglass in these shingles.
-This happens prematurely happens really fast when we have no attic ventilation.
-You can also see that all these shingles have blown off on this roof in multiple locations.
+In the Video you can see all the granules in the gutters that have eroded off from the shingle roof.
+With that erosion of the granules it exposes the underlying asphalt.
+Eventually the asphalt breaks down, exposing the fiberglass in these shingles.
+The fiberglass is the silver you see in this video.
+This happens prematurely and happens really fast when we have no attic ventilation.
+You can also see that shingles have blown off on this roof in multiple locations.
 The vent flashing's (pipe vents) have perished and (the rubber seal) has cracked.
-You can see what those look like when we look in the hole straight down into this persons house.
-This is what you can expect, ( "let me see if I can get a better picture for you and see what that looks like going straight down into these folk's home" ) on your home if you do not have adequate attic ventilation.
+You can see what those look like when we look in the hole straight down into this persons home.
+This erosion of granules, among other things, is what you can expect on your home if you do not have adequate attic ventilation.
+The recommended ventilation requirement is one turtle vent for every 300 sq.ft. of roof area, with the equivalent intake vent on the roof eave which in this case is accomplished by vented soffit.